BongaBrother/MK9_CronusMax/README.md

-This project holds scripts to be used with CronusMax.
+This project holds scripts to be used with CronusMax for Mortal Kombat 9.